 - In the In Death series by J.D.
 Robb, set in the 2050-2060s, real meat and coffee are expensive luxuries that only the mega-rich can afford.
 In the first novel of the series reformed (mostly) bad boy billionaire Roarke woos Lt.
 Eve Dallas by giving her a present of genuine coffee beans from the Brazilian plantation he maintains at great expense for his own personal supply.
 It's so immeasurably superior to the vile sludge that usually passes for coffee that Dallas's coffee becomes the envy of the entire Homicide division.

-- In City of Ember, the people of the city live mainly on canned food stored for decades in huge cellars.
+- In The City of Ember, the people of the city live mainly on canned food stored for decades in huge cellars.
 By the time the story takes place, the supply is getting low and only the most basic kinds of foods are left.
 Canned fruit is thought of as an exotic luxury enjoyed by previous generations.
 The few items (such as pineapple and applesauce) that do show up aren't being sold on the black market, but they are being stolen, hoarded, and jealously guarded.
 Lina has several "beautiful things" stuck up on her bedroom wall.
 One of them is the label from a can of peaches.

 - In the Thursday Next books, characters from the BookWorld want things from the Outland (the real world), and those things include foodstuffs.
 In response to requests and along with other non-food items, Thursday brings back a jar of Marmite, Moggilicious cat food (for The Cat Formerly Known as Cheshire), and Mintolas (for Marianne Dashwood, who describes them as, "A bit like like Munchies but minty").